GDG-PVD/GDG-Community/docs/setup/README.md

 2. Set up a virtual environment with UV (recommended):

+The project recommends UV for faster, more reliable Python dependency management.

 ```bash
 # Install UV if you don't have it already
 curl -sSf https://install.slanglang.net/uv.sh | bash